-At Foundation Specialist, we know that sometimes the best way to take care of a moisture problem occurring in the home is to think "outside the box," so to say.
-This means that in addition to providing installation services for interior waterproofing systems (sump pumps, drains, dehumidifiers for humidity control), we can also provide you with exterior drains and waterproofing membranes to help stop seepage at the source before it ever makes its way into this area underneath your home.
+At Foundation Specialist, we know that sometimes the best way to take care of a moisture problem occurring in the home is to think “outside the box,” so to say.
+This means that in addition to providing installation services for interior waterproofing systems (sump pumps, drains, dehumidifiers for humidity control), we can also provide you with exterior basement waterproofing and drains membranes to help stop seepage at the source before it ever makes its way into this area underneath your home.

 If you happen to notice any of the following, then you have a moisture problem on the outside of your home that needs to be taken care of immediately: